kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 building the Java/JNI parts of GenomicsDB.
 You can download a pre-built [htsjdk jar](http://search.maven.org/remotecontent?filepath=com/github/samtools/htsjdk/2.4.1/htsjdk-2.4.1.jar) from [Maven central](http://search.maven.org/).

-If you have [Homebrew](http://brew.sh/) installed on your MacOSX system, then you can install the required packages using the following command:

-    brew install mpich libcsv openssl

 ## Building
 * Get the right branch based on what you wish to do - see the other pages for which branch to get.
 If you do not know which branch to use, the *master* branch is your best bet.